LCA-CI-builds-repair/serverless-application-model/DEVELOPMENT_GUIDE.md

 **Welcome hacker!**

-This document will make your life easier by helping you setup a development environment, IDEs, tests, coding practices, or anything that will help you be more productive.
+This document will make your lAfter installing pre-commit, run `pre-commit install` in the root of the project.
+This will install black for you and run the black formatting onfe easier by helping you setup a development environment, IDEs, tests, coding practices, or anything that will help you be more productive.
 If you found something is missing or inaccurate, update this guide and send a Pull Request.